Where to Start: For Prospective Students

 - First, apply to Miami and to the Art Department (see details of that review process at the Department of Art website).

-- Students officially accepted into Miami and the Art Department as incoming freshman are designated “pre-graphic design majors.”
-Those not accepted will be given the designation of “College of Creative Arts Undecided” student, but can still take the Art Foundation courses and can apply to the graphic design program.
+- Students officially accepted into Miami and the Art Department as incoming freshman are designated “pre-communication design majors.”
+Those not accepted will be given the designation of “College of Creative Arts Undecided” student, but can still take the Art Foundation courses and can apply to the communication design program.

-- Whether you are a pre-graphic design major, a College of Creative Arts undecided student, or another Miami major, take ART 111, 121, and 151 in order to apply to the graphic design program to become a major.
+- Whether you are a pre-communication design major, a College of Creative Arts undecided student, or another Miami major, take ART 111, 121, and 151 in order to apply to the communication design program to become a major.

-- ART 151 What is Graphic Design? is a six-week sprint class that’s offer both fall and spring semesters and familiarizes you with the design profession and helps build your graphic design portfolio.
+- ART 151 What is Communication Design? is a six-week sprint class that is offered in the spring semester and familiarizes you with the design profession and helps build your communication design portfolio.

-- In March of the spring semester, submit your graphic design portfolio to our official review.
+- In March of the spring semester, submit your communication design portfolio to our official review.
 Learn more about the application process.

 For Current Miami Students

-This section details what to include in the graphic design portfolio that is submitted spring of freshmen year.
+This section details what to include in the communication design portfolio that is submitted spring of freshmen year.

 - The portfolio should contain 12-15 pieces of work.